-Per 10/100/1000BASE-T Port
+■ PoE 10/100/1000BASE-T Interfaces (Port-1 to Port-24)

-LED Color Function Lights: To indicate the link through that port is successfully established at 10/100Mbps .
+LED Color Function LNK/ACT Croon Lights: To indicate the link through that port is successfully established.
 LNK/ACT Green Blinks: To indicate that the switch is actively sending or receiving data over that port.
-1000 Lights: To indicate the link through that port is successfully established at 1000Mbps .
-LNK/ACT Orange Blinks: To indicate that the switch is actively sending or receiving data over that port.
+PoE Orange Lights: To indicate the port is providing DC in-line power.
+Off: To indicate the connected device is not a PoE Powered Device (PD)